 As noted, there are many ways of doing narrative inquiry, with a number of these documented in sport psychology (Smith & Sparkes, 2009b).
-These include structural narrative analysis and creative analytical practices like ethnodrama and creative non-fiction (see Smith, 2013a; Sparkes & Smith, 2014).
-One way particularly relevant for CSP, but not yet unpacked in sport psychology in terms of the multiple forms it can take, is autoethnography or what self-narrative.
+These include structural narrative analysis and creative analytical practices like ethnodrama and creative non-fiction (see McGannon & Cameron, 2013; Smith, 2013a; Sparkes & Smith, 2014).
+One way relevant for CSP, particularly in terms of the cultural praxis tenet of reflexivity, but not yet explicitly unpacked in sport psychology or CSP in terms of the multiple forms it can take, is autoethnography or self-narrative.
 Broadly, this genre of creative analytical practice is defined as follows:

 Autoethnography is an autobiographical genre of writing and research that displays multiple layers of consciousness, connecting the personal to the cultural.
 Back and forth autoethnographers gaze, first through an ethnographic wide-angle lens, focusing outward on social and cultural aspects of their personal experience; then, they look inward, exposing a vulnerable self that is moved by and may move through, refract, and resist cultural interpretations ...
 Autoethnographers vary in their emphasis on the research process (graphy), on culture (ethnos), and on self (auto) (Ellis & Bochner, 2000, pp. 739-740)

-Sport studies researcerh Allen-Collinson (2012) supports this view and states that, in general, “autoethnography is a research approach which draws on the researcher’s own personal lived experience, specifically in relation to the culture (and subcultures) of which s/he is a member” (p.
+Sport studies researcher Allen-Collinson (2012) supports the above view and states that in general, “autoethnography is a research approach which draws on the researcher’s own personal lived experience, specifically in relation to the culture (and subcultures) of which s/he is a member” (p.
 193).
-For her, given that the researcher, in her/his social interaction with others is the subject of the research, then the putative distinctions between the personal and the social, and between self-identities and other, are necessarily blurred.
-Accordingly, with an emphasis on culture as witnessed and interpreted through the body and theoretical lenses of the sport psychologist or CSP researcher, a well-crafted autoethnography has a strong fit with a cultural praxis agenda as articulated within CSP.
-It can then be a very useful resource for understanding CSP and extending the tenets of praxis into “action” and the empirical realm.
-This is especially so when the conceptual framework for autoethnography that is based on the following four assumptions, as articulated by Chang (2008), is taken into consideration.
+For her, given that the researcher in her/his social interaction with others is the subject of the research, then the putative distinctions between the personal and the social, and between self-identities and other, are blurred.
+This notion of a socially and culturally constructed self-identity as multiple, fluid and blurred in terms of self-other and cultural boundaries, is in-line with the socially constructed cultural praxis conception of self-identity (Ryba & Wright, 2010).
+Additionally, with an emphasis on self-identity as fluid and socially and culturally constructed when interpreted through the body and theoretical lenses of the sport psychologist or CSP researcher, a well-crafted autoethnography has a strong fit with a cultural praxis agenda, particularly in terms of researcher reflexivity.
+Autoethnography, depending on how crafted, serves as a tool and entry point for researchers and/or sport psychology practitioners to engage in a more concrete way with multiple forms of reflexivity articulated in CSP writings such as acknowledging one’s values and beliefs and the illumination of dilemmas about how to express one’s social position and identity without marginalizing another’s cultural identity (see McGannon & Johnson, 2009; Schinke et al., 2012).
+Additionally, depending on the type of autoethnography utilized, this form of self-narrative research is a useful tool to expand and deepen more critical forms reflexivity less considered within CSP.
+For example, this might include showing what goes unacknowledged within the context of cultural identities of researchers and/or practitioners and power issues in the research process by crafting personal stories of politics within the academy that privilege some forms of research and identities over others or stories about the researcher’s engagement with the epistemological assumptions and ethical implications of data collection methods (Day, 2012; Finlay, 2003).
+Autoethnography can then be a very useful resource for extending multiple reflexive tenets of cultural praxis into “action” and the empirical realm, particularly when based upon Chang’s (2008) four assumptions of autoethnography. .